-- Consult with your Girl Scout council for clarification and approval before taking girls.
+- Consult with your Girl Scout council for clarification and approval in advance.
 Your Girl Scout council may or may not permit the activity.
-If your council does approve the activity, they may direct you to a specific vendor or facility or advise you to stay away from other vendors or facilities. - Investigate whether the activity is similar to another activity and if the safety activity checkpoints for that activity can easily translate and apply to an approved activity, then follow those checkpoints. - Consider whether the proposed activity requires any additional expert supervision or special certification for the instructor. - As with approved activities, think about the quality of the experience in terms of how participation ties to Girl Scouts Five Outcomes, the long-term positive outcomes Girl Scout members receive in Girl Scouting.
+If your council does approve the activity, they may direct you to a specific vendor or facility or advise you to stay away from other vendors or facilities. - Investigate whether the activity is similar to another activity and if the safety activity checkpoints for that activity can easily translate and apply to an approved activity, then follow those checkpoints. - Consider whether the proposed activity requires any additional expert supervision or special certification for the instructor. - Think about the quality of the experience in terms of how participation ties to Girl Scouts' Five Outcomes, the long-term positive outcomes Girl Scout members receive in Girl Scouting.

-Selecting an activity to do with Girl Scout members.
-When considering what types of activities to do with girls, whether specifically listed in Safety Activity Checkpoints or not, be thoughtful and intentional when selecting the activity and be mindful of the long-term positive outcomes that Girl Scout members receive through Girl Scouting.
-Think about how participating in the activity ties to at least one of Girl Scouts Five Outcomes.
-Girl Scouts has proven to help girls thrive in 5 ways:
+Selecting an Activity to Do with Girl Scout Members.
+When considering what types of activities to do, whether specifically listed in Safety Activity Checkpoints or not, be thoughtful and intentional when selecting the activity and be mindful of the long-term positive outcomes that Girl Scout members receive through Girl Scouting.
+Think about how participating in the activity ties to at least one of the Girl Scouts Five Outcomes.
+Girl Scouts has proven to help Girl Scout members thrive in five ways:

-Strong Sense of Self

-Girls have confidence in themselves and their abilities and form positive identities.
+Strong sense of self.
+Girl Scouts have confidence in themselves and their abilities and form positive identities.

-Positive Values

-Girls act ethically, honestly, and responsibly and show concern for others.
+Positive values.
+Girl Scouts act ethically, honestly, and responsibly and show concern for others.

-Challenge Seeking

-Girls take appropriate risks, try things even though they might fail and learn from their mistakes.
+Challenge seeking.
+Girl Scouts take appropriate risks, try things even though they might fail, and learn from their mistakes.

-Healthy Relationships

-Girls develop and maintain healthy relationships by communicating their feelings directly and resolving conflict constructively.
+Healthy relationships.
+Girl Scouts develop and maintain healthy relationships by communicating their feelings directly and resolving conflict constructively.